Staal helps Wild win ninth straight game, beat Canadiens 4-2

 Lehkonen was alone in front to put in Flynn's rebound at 10:35, but Spurgeon, playing his 400th NHL game, finished a three-pass attack in the Montreal zone with a shot from the right side at 15:13.

-It was the Wild's turn to score short-handed 3:08 into the third when Mikael Granlund chopped the puck past Mark Barberio to send Staal down the left side for a shot that beat Price on the short side.
+It was the Wild's turn to score shorthanded 3:08 into the third when Mikael Granlund chopped the puck past Mark Barberio to send Staal down the left side for a shot that beat Price on the short side.

+The Canadiens play Friday night in Columbus, where they lost 10-0 on Nov.
+4, to begin a stretch of seven straight away games.
+Their next home game is Jan.
+9 against Washington.

+Coach Michel Therrien said that back-up Al Montoya will start in goal, as he did the last time against the red-hot Blue Jackets.

 NOTES: Montreal defenseman Alexei Emelin missed the game as his wife gave birth to their third child.
 Joel Hanley was called up from St. John's to fill in and forward Sven Andrighetto was returned to the AHL club. ...
 Zach Parise sat out sick for Minnesota, so Kurtis Gabriel dressed.